keyboardio/Kaleidoscope/README.md

 > Called whenever an action needs to be taken, which can happen in three cases:

 > First, when the `Syster` key is pressed, and the alternate processing starts.
-> In this case, `action` will be set to
+> In this case, `action` will be set to `kaleidoscope::Syster::StartAction`, and
-> `KaleidoscopePlugins::Syster::StartAction`, and `symbol` will be `NULL`.
-This
-> function can be used to do some setup to make it more obvious that the Syster
+> `symbol` will be `NULL`.
+This function can be used to do some setup to make it
-> input mode is active, such as sending a Unicode symbol to the host, or
+> more obvious that the Syster input mode is active, such as sending a Unicode
-> lighting up LEDs, or anything else we'd like.
+> symbol to the host, or lighting up LEDs, or anything else we'd like.
 >
 > Second, when the sequence is finished with a `Space`.
 In this case, `action`
-> will be set to `KaleidoscopePlugins::Syster::EndAction`, and `symbol` will be
+> will be set to `kaleidoscope::Syster::EndAction`, and `symbol` will be `NULL`.
-> `NULL`.
-This can be used to undo anything that the start action did, if need
+> This can be used to undo anything that the start action did, if need be.
-> be.
 >
 > Third, when the action for the symbol should be made.
 In this case, `action`
-> is set to `KaleidoscopePlugins::Syster::SymbolAction`, and `symbol` will be a
+> is set to `kaleidoscope::Syster::SymbolAction`, and `symbol` will be a C
-> C string.
+> string.
 It is up to us, what we do with this information, how we handle it.

 ### `keyToChar(key)`